 Increases or decreases in net position may serve over time as a useful indicator of whether the Fund's financial position is improving or deteriorating.
-At December 31, 2023 and 2022, the Fund's assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources, resulting in surpluses in total net position of \$820.8 million and \$771.3 million, respectively.
-In 2023, the Fund's change in net position was an increase of \$49.5 million (6.4%) as compared to 2022, which increased \$57.3 million (8.0%).
-The following summary statement of net position presents the assets and deferred outflows of resources of the Fund and shows the mix of liabilities, deferred inflows of resources, and net position used to acquire these assets:
+At December 31, 2024 and 2023, the Fund's assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources, resulting in surpluses in total net position of \$868.5 million and \$820.8 million, respectively.
+In 2024, the Fund's change in net position was an increase of \$47.7 million (5.8%) as compared to 2023, which increased \$49.5 million (6.4%).
+The following summary statements of net position presents the assets and deferred outflows of resources of the Fund and shows the mix of liabilities, deferred inflows of resources, and net position used to acquire these assets and deferred outflows of resources: